MutualConviction/MutualConviction/README.md

 ###

 <p align="left">I'm a 19 year old developer from the north of Scotland.
-I primarily code in Delphi and Lua, but I also dabble in Kotlin and C from time to time.
+I primarily code in Delphi and Lua, but I also dabble in Kotlin and V from time to time.
 I'm currently working on SDWL, a simple cross-platform windowing library for Delphi.</p>

 ###